Table of Contents

 We can charge you interest and penalties on the amount you owe.

 The IRS Mission.
-Provide America's taxpayers top quality service by helping them understand and meet their tax responsibilities and by applying the tax law with integrity and fairness to all.
+Provide America's taxpayers top-quality service by helping them understand and meet their tax responsibilities and enforce the law with integrity and fairness to all.

 Protect your SSN,